IRA Tax Deduction Rules

 Investing for Retirement

 Different types of retirement accounts come with distinct tax benefits and, for eligible investors, IRA tax deductions.
 Opening a retirement account and contributing to certain tax-deferred accounts may affect how much a person owes in income taxes in a given year.
-Roth accounts can provide tax-free withdrawals later on.
+Roth accounts may provide tax-free withdrawals later on.

 Easily manage your retirement savings with a SoFi IRA.